osg-htc/docs/docs/data/install-xrootd.md

 1. Testing the configuration

-     From the terminal, generate a proxy and attempt to use davix-get to copy from your XRootD host:
+     From the terminal, generate a proxy and attempt to use davix-get to copy from your XRootD host (XrootD service needs to be up and running see the [services section](#managing-xrootd-services))

         :::console
            davix-get https://%RED%yourHostname%ENDCOLOR%:1094/store/user/goughes/test.root -E /tmp/x509up_u28772 --capath /etc/grid-security/certificates